 Natural remedies — that is to say, the use of plants like herbs — has been part of our fight against illness for thousands of years.
-Although some plants have now been shown to have more of a placebo affect than anything else, there are those plants that show great results in treating the symptoms of common ailments.
+Although some plants have now been shown to have more of a placebo effect than anything else, there are some plants that show great results in treating the symptoms of common ailments.

 Many plants (or a substance contained therein) are also the sources of pharmaceutical drugs, for instance:

-- Mint — Menthol — Used in throat lozenges and respiratory medicaments
+- Mint — Menthol — Used in throat lozenges and respiratory medicine

 - Wintergreen — Methylsalicylate — Used in ointments for rheumatic conditions